I/O API

 addvariancetask!

-Add a task that computes variance.
+Add a task that computes variance (same dims convention as add_rms_task!).

 add_variance_task!(handler, field; name="field_variance")